 Meet EPA Scientist Susan Yee, Ph.D.

-Susan Harrell Yee, Ph.D., is an ecologist at EPA's Gulf Ecology Division.
-She is currently working on the Puerto Rico Sustainable Communities program, where she is developing models and decision support tools to evaluate how alternative decisions impact provisioning of coastal ecosystem goods and services.
-She spends her spare time trying to keep up with her three young children.
+Susan Harrell Yee, Ph.D., is an ecologist at EPA's Gulf Ecosystem Measurement and Modeling Division.
+She is currently developing models and decision support tools to evaluate how alternative decisions impact provisioning of coastal ecosystem goods and services.
+She spends her spare time trying to keep up with her three children.

 How does your science matter?